TensioDay Plus ABPM (Ambulatory Blood Pressure Monitoring)

-TensioDay Plus represents a revolutionary new technology in the field of ABPM devices.
+TensioDay Plus represents revolutionary new technology in the field of ambulatory blood pressure monitoring devices.
 With its invasively validated measurement method it can determine the central systolic blood pressure in addition to the parameters of a traditional blood pressure measurement.
 With the help of this outstanding feature the diurnal changes in both the peripheral and the central aortic blood pressure can be measured simultaneously.
 The information obtained in this manner has basic importance in the assessment of the action of different antihypertensive drugs.
 The device's operation is based on the recording of the suprasystolic brachial artery pulse wave signals to determine the central systolic blood pressure.

 According to scientific evidence, knowledge of the central blood pressure is more significant than that of the conventional brachial blood pressure values regarding the gradually developing cardiovascular events and the damages sustained by the organs.

 Interestingly, the central blood pressure value can be higher than the brachial value if the aortic wall is stiffer than the brachial one.
 The study referenced below showed that in this case the atherosclerotic cardiovascular diseases develop more frequently.

 Moreover, the central blood pressure is more informative than the brachial blood pressure in the management of hypertension because the applied drugs have a different influence on the peripheral and the central blood pressure.

 Example for Better Understanding